defaultroute0/vksdemo/vksexpdaylab/README.md

-# VKS Experience Day Lab — Quick Demo
+# VKS  — 45 minute Customer Demo

 This folder contains manifests and a demo script specifically for use against a **pre-configured Cloud and Kubernetes Experience Day lab environment**.
 The goal is to quickly demonstrate running both **Kubernetes workloads and VMs on the same VCF/VKS platform** — no lengthy setup required.